ojczeo/meteor-materialize-scss/README.md

+# Quick info
 This repo was forked for clean install of Materialize SCSS.
-Thanks to @poetric and his repo https://github.com/poetic/meteor-materialize-scss.
+Thanks to @poetric and his repo [GitHub](https://github.com/poetic/meteor-materialize-scss).

 To install:
 1. Open terminal and go to your project folder
 2. type:
-'''bash
+'''
 mkdir packages && cd packages
 git clone git clone --depth=1 https://github.com/ojczeo/meteor-materialize-scss
 mkdir ..